-Before becoming a male sex symbol of the 1970s and ’80s, Burt Reynolds began his career appearing in the TV westerns of the 1960s.
+Before he became a male sex symbol of the 1970s and ’80s, Burt Reynolds began his career appearing in the TV westerns of the 1960s.

 Reynolds signed a TV contract that landed him recurring roles in such shows as “Gunsmoke,” “Riverboat” and his own series “Hawk.”
 But it was his tough-guy persona playing Lewis Medlock in the horror film “Deliverance” that propelled his film career.
 His popularity continued to skyrocket with his roles in “The Longest Yard” (1974), “Gator” (1976) and the box-office hit “Smokey and the Bandit” (1977).

 By the late 1980s, his film career slowed.
 He returned to television and appeared in “B.L.
 Stryker” and “Evening Shade,” for which he won an Emmy.